Alternate Spellings of Surname: Graeff, Graeffe, Graeph, Graffee

 Return to Civilian Life

-Returning home to Pennsylvania following his honorable discharge from the military, Richard Graeffe remained there briefly until heading west in 1868 in search of a better future.
+After learning of the court’s findings, Richard Graeffe remained briefly in Pennsylvania before heading west in 1868 in search of a better future.
 Settling in Michigan, he resided in Wayne County for the remainder of his life.
 The 1870 federal census, which spelled his surname as “Graffee,” documented his life as a farmer and resident of Nankin Township.
 Jacob Schaub, a 30-year-old native of Holland, resided with and worked for him as a farm laborer.

 Sometime in early 1875, Richard Graeffe traveled to his native Germany.
 A ship’s passenger manifest for the Westphalia, dated 28 April 1875, listed him as a Detroit resident returning from Hamburg, Germany to New York City.

 Just over six months later, on 23 November 1875, the now 41-year-old farmer wed 34-year-old Mary Swartz in Detroit, Wayne County, Michigan.
 Pastor Charles Haas performed the ceremony witnessed by Martin Burck and Julius W. Parish of Detroit.
 A daughter of John and Catherine Swartz, Graeffe’s new bride was a Detroit native who had been born sometime around 1836.